MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-machines-in-workgroups-and-untrusted-domains.md

     -   Key type should be **exchange**.

-    -   The subject name of the certificate and the root certificate should not be empty.
+    -   The subject name of the certificate and the root certificate shouldn't be empty.

     -   The revocation servers of the associated Certificate Authorities are online and accessible by both the protected server and DPM server